 Assertive communication means expressing your emotions and thoughts honestly with others.
 It’s the way we talk about how we feel without hurting the person we’re speaking to you.
 Assertive communication helps with managing your emotions while improving your coping skills.
 By practicing this form of communication, you will boost your self-confidence, self-esteem and earn the respect of others.

 Be Honest with your feelings

-The most important thing to do in any situation is, to be honest with your feelings.
+The most important thing to do in any situation is to be honest with your feelings.
 Acknowledging your feelings will make it easier for you to cope with them.
-Emotionally honesty makes you more self-aware about who you are, your experiences, and how you react to situations.
+In addition, emotional honesty makes you more self-aware about who you are, your experiences, and how you react to situations.
 Talking about how you feel is important to your emotional and mental wellbeing.
 While many people believe it to be a weakness, that is far from the truth.
-Expressing your emotions and being honest about it will help you to take charge of the situation and to acknowledge what’s causing these emotional responses.
+Expressing your emotions and being honest about them will help you take charge of the situation and acknowledge what’s causing these emotional responses.

 The Bottom Line